ietf-satp/draft-belchior-satp-gateway-recovery/draft-belchior-satp-gateway-recovery.md

 1. Self-healing mode: assumes that after a crash, a gateway eventually recovers.
 The gateway does not lose its long-term keys (public-private key pair) and can reestablish all TLS connections.

-2. Primary-backup mode assumes that a gateway may never recover after a crash but that this failure can be detected by timeout.
+2. Primary-backup mode assumes that a gateway may never recover after a crash but that this failure can be detected by timeout {{AD76}}.
 If the timeout is exceeded, a backup gateway detects that failure unequivocally and takes the role of the primary gateway.
 The failure is detected using heartbeat messages and a conservative period.

 In both modes, after a gateway recovers, the gateways follow a general recovery procedure (in Section 6.2 explained in detail for each phase):